nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## kube-vip

-- [kube-vip](https://github.com/kube-vip/kube-vip) is a Load-Balancer for both inside and outside a Kubernetes cluster.
+- [kube-vip](https://github.com/kube-vip/kube-vip) is a Load-Balancer for both inside and outside a Kubernetes cluster. kube-vip provides Kubernetes clusters with a virtual IP and load balancer for both the control plane (for building a highly-available cluster) and Kubernetes Services of type LoadBalancer without relying on any external hardware or software.
 - **What's one of the biggest pain in implementing Kubernetes for on-prem?
 Lack of support for LoadBalancer Service.** Now there's a second project (the first is [MetalLB](https://github.com/metallb/metallb)) that provides this functionality for on-prem: kube-vip.

 ## Kubermetrics